Families hold mass prayer at sea for Indonesia jet crash victims

 "The air speed indicator is a part of vital flight instruments.
 If it´s broken then it´s a ´no-go´ for the plane," Lie said.

+"The diagnosis of safety critical systems, such as speed indicating, would have been recognised by both the operator and the manufacturer as a system requiring double inspections and sign offs (for a plane´s return to service)."

-Gerry Soejatman, another aviation analyst, said finding the cockpit voice recorder was critical for knowing how the crew reacted to the malfunction and what role it played in the crash.
+However, another analyst, Gerry Soejatman, said finding the cockpit voice recorder was critical for knowing how the crew reacted to the malfunction and what role it played in the crash.

 "The air speed indicator plays a very important role, but (that) alone is not enough to cause a plane to crash," he said.